Ralf-A/Food-Delivery-API/README.md

-# Fujitsu Food Delivery API Documentation
+# Fujitsu Food Delivery API

 # Description

 A sub-functionality of the food delivery application, which calculates the delivery fee for food couriers based on regional base fee, vehicle type, and weather conditions.
 Includes basic tests for creating new weather data and testing the main endpoint of calculateDeliveryFee.

 ⏰ Calculate delivery base fee based on weather for a current or a specified time. ⏰